top of page

 BUILDING THE PLANTER

-Step 1: Drill a drainage hole at least a ½ inch in diameter about 2 inches from the bottom of the tank.
+Step 1: Drill a drainage hole at least an inch in diameter about 2 inches from the bottom of the tank.

 Step 2: Cut one end of the PVC pipe at a diagonal so that the pipe doesn’t sit flat against the bottom of the tank.

-Step 3: Attach the PVC pipe against the side of the inside of the tank using the pipe clips and screws
+Step 3: Attach the PVC pipe against the side of the inside of the tank using the pipe clip + screws or the long screw opposite the drainage hole.

 Important things to note: